King-wang-zhi/DPFL-Meas/README.md

 python server.py -nc 100 -cf 0.1 -E 4 -B 1 -mn pathmnist_2nn  -ncomm 10 -iid 1 -lr 0.01 -vf 1 -g 0 -dpm no_dp

 which means there are 100 clients,  we randomly select 10 in each communicating round.
 The data set are allocated in Non-IID way.
 The epoch and batch size are set to 5 and 10.
 The learning rate is 0.01, we validate the codes every 20 rounds during the training, training stops after 1000 rounds.

+### Contributors.
+This code was written by Zhi Wang and organized by Zixuan He.